Allenuzoma/LOAD-BALANCING-WITH-APACHE/README.md

 ![tooling login site using the webserver pub ip](https://github.com/user-attachments/assets/978606cf-b245-452f-aafe-7ebe1e46a421)

+From the above, we can see we are able to access the website with the webserver IP address.

 We can now access the webservers using **sudo df -h** to see the mount points and confirm the presence of the directory **var/log/httpd** mount point.

 For Webserver 1